szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1310:** Make Defender of Easthaven damage reduction a little more moderate

-The bonuses of this weapon are very significant, and it is an infamous toolset for powergaming and no-reload runs.
+The bonuses of this weapon are very significant, and it is an infamous tool for powergaming and no-reload runs.
 I reduced the resistances to 10%.
 It's still significant, while still reducing the chances of breaking the game.

 **Component 1311:** Make Krotan's Skullcrusher +2 slightly less generic